| | | |

 When to butcher a duck

-A duck is typically at butcher age when you can’t feel pin feathers anymore.
-This can be anywhere from 8 or 12 weeks of age, some breeds up to 20 weeks.
-Younger ducks have more downy feathers, soft feathers.
+Meat ducks are typically at butcher age when you can’t feel pin feathers anymore and when their “flight” feathers are fully developed.
+This can be anywhere from 8 or 12 weeks of age, some duck breeds up to 20 weeks.
+Younger ducks have more downy feathers or soft feathers.

-The older your duck gets, the more difficult they’ll be to pluck, often resulting in skinning a duck that’s older instead of plucking.
+The older your duck gets, the more difficult the whole bird will be to pluck, often resulting in skinning a duck that’s older instead of plucking.
 In this case, most people start around the ribcage and harvest just the breast of the duck meat.
 This can be a wasteful method for many reasons.

 When skinning a duck, you’re losing the skin and fat that many people want when raising ducks for meat.
 By butchering your ducks closer to the ideal age according to your breed, they’ll be easier to pluck and you’ll reap the benefits of the skin because you won’t need to skin them.